apollographql/apollo-server/docs/source/index.md

 npm install graphql apollo-server-adonis
 ```

+If you don't see your favorite server there, [file a PR](https://github.com/apollographql/apollo-server)!

 <h2 id="features">Features</h2>

 At the end of the day, Apollo Server is a simple, production-ready solution without too many features.
 Here's what you can do with it: